 Protection Trip Testing: This can be carried out on a relay or scheme basis.
 The purpose of the testing is to confirm the operation of the relay or the scheme from the protection cabinet to the associated circuit breaker(s).
-Examples of such testing include:
+This testing may be completed on the following basis: